 Handmade Kiln Introduction

-Qinshou Kiln is located on the way from Sun Moon Lake to Puli, on the right side of Provincial Highway 21.
-The appearance is rich in tropical flavor, and by browsing the park's buildings and installations, one can feel the owner's creative spontaneity.
-The rough wooden sculptures are filled with primitive charm, and the design and construction of the exhibition area and restaurant seem to be casual creations by the owner, allowing for a relaxed and unrestricted experience while walking through the park.
-Visitors to this place can pay 150 NTD to roll up their sleeves and enjoy the pleasure of hand-pulling pottery, making it a delightful experience for families.
-The beautiful and friendly name "Qinshou Kiln" was conceived by the owner, Wu Cih-bin, at four o'clock in the morning on opening day.
-He woke his wife to get her opinion, and thus, Qinshou Kiln in Zhongming Village was established.
-Mr. Wu's home was originally the tourist service center of the Zhongming community and is now the Qinshou Kiln for pottery making.
-Every brick and tile has been hand-stacked by Mr. Wu, including the pottery classroom, the main building, guesthouse, suspension bridge, and pavilion.
-There is also a wooden sculpture on the main building that tells the story of Mr. Wu's journey from a child's life selling fish to where he is today.
+Qin Shou Kiln is located on the right side of Provincial Highway 21, heading from Sun Moon Lake toward Puli.
+The building has a tropical flair, and by browsing the park's structures and installations, one can feel the relaxed creativity of the owner.
+The rugged wooden carvings exude a primitive charm, and the design of the exhibition area and restaurant seems to be the owner's spontaneous creation, allowing for an unrestrained sense of ease while walking through the park.
+Visitors can enjoy a hands-on pottery experience for just 150 TWD, which is a delightful experience for families.
+The beautiful and friendly name "Qin Shou Kiln" was conceived by the owner, Wu Cibin, at four o'clock in the morning on the day of its opening, when he woke his wife to seek her opinion, thus establishing Qin Shou Kiln in Zhongming Village.
+Mr. Wu's home originally served as the tourist service center for Zhongming Community and was also the pottery workshop, built brick by brick by Mr. Wu himself.
+This includes a pottery classroom, guesthouse, suspension bridge, and pavilion, and there is even a wooden sculpture on the main building telling the story of how Mr. Wu journeyed from being the child of a fishmonger to where he is today.